kornesh/mysql-binlog-replication/README.md

 docker-compose up --build
 ```

+Note: If you get `Can't connect to MySQL server on 'mysql' ([Errno 111] Connection refused)` error on the first run, try running it again.

 In another terminal login into the mysql instance
 ```bash
 docker-compose exec mysql mysql -u root -pexample